-The Council has outlined permanent saving requirements of over £57m over the next three years to address these funding reductions and meet rising costs whilst continuing to maintain priority services and invest for the future.
-The savings targets of £23.6m in 2012/13, £16.1m in 2013/14 and £17.9m in 2014/15 exclude one-off savings needed to meet redundancy pressures.
-Savings will be delivered from a combination of the Council's one Derby one council transformation programme including accommodation strategy, staff post reductions and changes to services.
+The Council has outlined permanent saving requirements of over £62m over the next three years to address these funding reductions and meet rising costs whilst continuing to maintain priority services and invest for the future.
+The savings targets of £20.1m in 2013/14, £23.3m in 2014/15 and £18.8m in 2015/16 exclude one-off savings needed to meet redundancy pressures.